tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step8_externaldocs_object.md

 {% include course_image.html filename="step8swaggerprogress" ext_print="png" ext_web="png" alt="External documentation link" caption="External documentation link" %}

 {: .tip}
+Here you can probably start to see challenges with integrating the Swagger UI output with the rest of your documentation.
+The `externalDocs` object at least gives you a predictable place to link back to your other [non-reference topics](docnonref.html).
 See the related topic, [Integrating Swagger UI with the rest of your docs](pubapis_combine_swagger_and_guide.html) for tips on how to integrate your Swagger UI output into your regular documentation.

 {% include random_ad2.html %}